 1. Making a plan

 Check out Catriona Pollard’s blog on Huffpost.
-Having read umpteen blogs, the major emphasis is on planning.
+Having read umpteen blogs, one major tip for bloggers is that planning is crucial.

 You must be able to plan your blog.
 This doesn’t just mean having a bunch of bullet points that you can add text to.
 Here is what a solid plan looks like.

 The primary tip for blog beginners is to conduct thorough research.
 Your blog should be backed with a solid base of research.
 Find out all the information you need that is relevant to the topic.
 Next would be to organize that research into actionable points.

 Then comes the blog, now set up a layout of the blog, and begin.
 It doesn’t end there; it’s always good to ensure that you take a look at the grand scheme of things.
 Plan where you want yourself to be down the line as a blogger.

 There is a lot of different information around this question.
 Some research shows that a good blog can provide useful information while retaining reader attention.
 It should be above 1000 words and at an optimum of 1600 words.

 The HuffPost, however, suggests that posts should be super readable and be about 300 to 600 words in length.
 Now that is quite a difference in terms of numbers.
 If you think about the time a person spends on a blog, it might make more sense.
 Different people read at different paces (yes, there is an accepted average); it would be best to consider that.